rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 ### Amdahl's Law

-Some code inherently sequential; as $p$, number of processors tends to infinity, the time taken for the parallelizeable section will tend to zero.
+Some code inherently sequential; as $p$, number of processors tends to infinity, the time taken for the parallelizable section will tend to zero.

 if $s$ is proportion of time spent on sequential code: